Johnny9527/Anselm_2015-2017/Project_of_LannerInc.md

 ## System Design:

-According to customer needs, we design a "three-workflows process" to meet this requirement.
+According to client needs, we design a "three-workflows process" to meet this requirement.

 ![](https://github.com/Johnny9527/Anselm_2015-2017/blob/main/Pictures/PQMWorkflows.png)
 ↑ The "three-workflows process" we designed.